Despite Twitter’s Trump stance, it’s still just as toxic as Facebook

 This is, after all, the platform that was largely responsible for Gamergate, a tidal wave of harassment directed at female game developers.
 Celebrities have also become juicy targets, with Stranger Thing’s Millie Bobby Brown quitting after becoming part of a homophobic meme and actress Leslie Jones temporarily leaving the platform after receiving a barrage of hate-filled tweets over her part in the most recent Ghostbusters movie.

-Twitter’s openness has also left it far more vulnerable to bots that automate tweets reacting to various subjects, often the most incendiary ones.
+Twitter’s openness has also left it far more vulnerable to bots that automate tweets in response to the most incendiary or critical topics.
 Last month, researchers at Carnegie Mellon reported that about half the accounts tweeting about the coronavirus were bots.

 In a recent blog post, Twitter execs noted that they “permanently suspend millions of accounts every month that are automated or spammy.”
 From Twitter’s point of view, bots are fine unless they engage in some kind of platform manipulation.
 That includes such no-nos as: “Malicious use of automation to undermine and disrupt the public conversation, like trying to get something to trend” and “artificial amplification of conversations on Twitter, including through creating multiple or overlapping accounts.”